Know who you are dealing with

 When ordering by phone or computer, write down or print out

 information related to the transaction, including the seller’s name, address

-and telephone number; the name of the person you spoke with, if applicable; a
+and telephone number, the name of the person you spoke with, a

 return policies.
 This documentation can be vital to have if you do not receive